SMPP Connector Example¶

 -

-First, we will create the
+First, you will create the

 /send